 The following sites will help you identify scholarship opportunities outside of Lake Forest College.

 Work-Study is an opportunity to have a part-time job on campus, and is funded by the College.
 In most cases the amount offered is up to $2,500 per year, though this is not guaranteed.
-To qualify, you must: (1) have DACA status, and (2) show financial need (Undocumented Student Financial Aid Application), and (3) have an employment authorization document.
+To qualify, you must: (1) have DACA status, and (2) show financial need (Complete the application matching your status), and (3) have an employment authorization document.

 Loans may be available if you have a credit-worthy co-signor who is a U.S. citizen or permanent resident.
 The College is not a lender.
 View some of the loan options.